yegappan/lsp/README.md

 :LspPeekImpl|Open the implementation of the symbol under cursor in the preview window.
 :LspPeekReferences|Display the list of references to the keyword under cursor in a location list associated with the preview window.
 :LspPeekTypeDef|Open the type definition of the symbol under cursor in the preview window.
+:LspRename|Rename the current symbol.
+:LspSelectionExpand|Expand the current symbol range visual selection.
+:LspSelectionShrink|Shrink the current symbol range visual selection.
+:LspShowAllServers|Display information about all the registered language servers.
-:LspRename|Rename the current symbol :LspSelectionExpand|Expand the current symbol range visual selection :LspSelectionShrink|Shrink the current symbol range visual selection :LspServerRestart|Restart the language server for the current buffer :LspShowReferences|Display the list of references to the keyword under cursor in a new location list.
+:LspServerRestart|Restart the language server for the current buffer.
+:LspShowReferences|Display the list of references to the keyword under cursor in a new location list.
-:LspShowServers|Display the list of registered language servers :LspShowServerCapabilities|Display the language server capabilities for the current buffer :LspShowSignature|Display the signature of the keyword under cursor :LspSubTypeHierarchy|Display the sub type hierarchy in a popup window :LspSuperTypeHierarchy|Display the super type hierarchy in a popup window :LspSwitchSourceHeader|Switch between a source and a header file.
+:LspShowServer|Display the language server status for the current buffer.
+:LspShowServerCapabilities|Display the language server capabilities for the current buffer.
+:LspShowSignature|Display the signature of the keyword under cursor.
+:LspSubTypeHierarchy|Display the sub type hierarchy in a popup window.
+:LspSuperTypeHierarchy|Display the super type hierarchy in a popup window.
+:LspSwitchSourceHeader|Switch between a source and a header file.
-:LspSymbolSearch|Perform a workspace wide search for a symbol :LspWorkspaceAddFolder `{folder}`| Add a folder to the workspace :LspWorkspaceListFolders|Show the list of folders in the workspace :LspWorkspaceRemoveFolder `{folder}`|Remove a folder from the workspace
+:LspSymbolSearch|Perform a workspace wide search for a symbol.
+:LspWorkspaceAddFolder `{folder}`| Add a folder to the workspace.
+:LspWorkspaceListFolders|Show the list of folders in the workspace.
+:LspWorkspaceRemoveFolder `{folder}`|Remove a folder from the workspace.

 ## Similar Vim LSP Plugins